Krishna Dhar

-Krishna Dhar, (1 February 1928 - 12 October 2022) was an Indian poet, playwright, writer, journalist, columnist and teacher.
-He has written poetry alongside verse drama, nonfictional prose of varied nature and journalistic columns since the mid 1940s.
+Krishna Dhar (1 February 1928 – 12 October 2022) was an Indian poet, playwright, writer, journalist, columnist and teacher.
+He wrote poetry alongside verse drama, nonfictional prose of varied nature and journalistic columns from the mid 1940s.

-Early life, education and last days
+Early life and education

 The Dhar family originated in Kamalpur village of Kishorganj, now in the Dhaka Division, earlier Mohkuma (মহকুমা) under the Mymensingh District, in Bangladesh.
-Krishna Dhar is the second of the seven children born to the late Chinmoyee Dhar and the late Upendra Chandra Dhar.
+Krishna Dhar was the second of the seven children born to the late Chinmoyee Dhar and the late Upendra Chandra Dhar.
 His father was a legal practitioner in the court at Bajitpur, a nearby town.
 His forefathers adopted and developed a reasonably uninhibited, unorthodox lifestyle of nineteenth century Bengal which, in turn, formed the basis of their family tradition.
 Krishna Dhar spent his formative years as a child at Kamalpur where he took his primary education at a village school or pathsala.
 For his high school education, he shifted to his father's work place at Bajitpur.
-After his matriculation in 1943 from Bajitpur H. E. School, Kishorganj and Intermediate at Feni College, Brahmanbaria (1943-1945), Dhar went on to study at Scottish Church College, Kolkata(1945-1947) and subsequently got his master's degree in Bengali literature from Calcutta University in 1949.
+After his matriculation in 1943 from Bajitpur H. E. School, Kishorganj and Intermediate at Feni College, Brahmanbaria (1943-1945), Dhar went on to study at Scottish Church College, Kolkata (1945-1947) and subsequently got his master's degree in Bengali literature from Calcutta University in 1949.

-For the last few years of his life, he was staying with his youngest daughter Smt.
-Suranjana Chaudhury.
-He breathed his last on October 12, 2022 in a private nursing home in Kolkata.

 Career

-He started his professional career by teaching undergraduate students at Deshbandhu Girls' College, Kolkata while simultaneously writing features for Bengali newspapers.
+Dhar started his professional career by teaching undergraduate students at Deshbandhu Girls' College, Kolkata while simultaneously writing features for Bengali newspapers.
 In 1950-51 he quit his teaching position to join Jugantar, a Bengali daily in 1952 as sub editor, and subsequently became the assistant editor of the daily.
 He continued in Jugantar for the next 35 years and retired from the daily as editor.
 In 1990, he joined Dainik Basumati, another Bengali daily, as editor until his retirement in 1992.
 In this period Dhar also had numerous teaching assignments, focusing primarily on journalism, at Surendranath College, Burdwan University, and Calcultta University.